-I continue to ride day after day because quite simply, I love it.
+I ride day after day because I love it.
 I love having direction in my life with something to work towards.
 I love the feeling of satisfaction you get after setting a goal and achieving it.
-I love pushing myself far beyond my own expectations.
-I also love other aspects of cycling, such as the travel, the people you meet, the support you receive, feeling fit and of course the social side of cycling, such as the training rides, coffee shop stops and the connections you make with other cyclists from all over the world.
-My favourite place to race is somewhere HOT!
-I love the road cycling calendar as it means you get to follow summer from Australia to Europe and back again.
-I also love racing in front of loud, passionate crowds.
+I love pushing myself beyond my own expectations.
+I also love the travel, the people you meet, the support you receive, feeling fit and of course the social side of cycling, such as group training rides, coffee shop stops and the connections you make with other cyclists from all over the world.
+I love the track/road season combination due to the variation in training.
+It also means a variation in training environments; from company to location.
+Keeping things fresh helps keep me motivated.

 I started cycling when I was 13 after the South Australian Sports Institute tested students at my primary school and identified me as having the physical attributes to have a potential career in cycling.
 Despite already participating in three soccer teams, playing volleyball, basketball, athletics and swimming I gave cycling a go.
 After the year-long Talent Search program, I was hooked.
 I went to my first Track National Championships in 2006 where I won two bronze medals in the Under 17 500m Time Trial and Sprint.
-Over the next few years all my other sports fizzled out and I started to specialise in Sprint Cycling.
+Over the next few years all my other sports fizzled out and I started to specialise as a track sprinter.